mwick83/irrigation_ctrl/README.md

 * The reservoir fill level in percent multiplied by 10 and a state representation (as an integer value and string, i.e. CRITICAL, LOW, OK and DISABLED).
 * Information about currently active outputs (as integer values and strings).
 * Date and time of the next occurring irrigation event based on the currently set date and time.
+* Date and time of the last and next SNTP sync.

 I have chosen to publish the voltage and reservoir fill level in mV and "percent multiplied 10" to prevent the usage of floating point variables as much as possible.

+### SNTP handling

+The control logic requires to be notified of changes in the system time to work properly.
+Manually setting the time through the debug console is no problem at all, because I have all the software under my control.
+But the SNTP implementation is part of the lwIP stack used in the ESP-IDF.
+It doesn't signalize any state changes at all.
+According to a [discussion on Github](https://github.com/espressif/esp-idf/pull/1668), I'm not the only one needing such a feature and it looks like it's already in development.

+As the time of writing and implementing SNTP properly in the control logic, the internal patch wasn't made public.
+Therefore, I modified the weak-hook patch shown in the thread above.
+It is available in here as [sntp.patch](sntp.patch).
+It must be applied to the ESP-IDF checkout.
+The timeSystem.cpp re-implements these weak functions to interface with the SNTP code of lwIP.

+ToBeDone: Update flow charts above with the SNTP implementation.

 ## Compiling and running